FAQ for guests

 Even though your contact at the faculty will have to do the arrangements, you can still look for available options (and prices) within your preferred timeframe.

-Students are the prioritised group for SIB, but if they have available accommodation it may be possible to rent for a shorter period of time.
+Students are the prioritised group for Sammen, but if there is available accommodation it may be possible to rent for a shorter period of time.
 The prices for housing can vary from about 2000 NOK a month for a single room with shared bathroom, to about 9000+ NOK a month for a family apartment.
-SIB is the cheapest option for flats in Bergen, but unfortunately they are not always that easy to get.
+Sammen is the cheapest option for flats in Bergen, but unfortunately they are not always that easy to get.

 UIB "Inner market" housing.